mnlcarv/Performance-Analysis-of-Distributed-GPU-Accelerated-Task-Based-Workflows/README.md

 In a cluster, a job can be submmited using enqueue_compss command.
 For more details, please check the official documentation of COMPSs [here](https://compss-doc.readthedocs.io/en/stable/index.html).

-After running the example, the raw execution time logs be saved to a csv file located at "experiments/results/tb_experiments_raw.csv".
+After running the example, the raw execution time logs are saved to a csv file located at "experiments/results/tb_experiments_raw.csv".

 ## Dependencies
 - pycompss